GeorgiaMap/recycling/georgia/README.md

 Our Commercial and Manufacturer Recycler List is maintained by the Georgia Recycling Coalition (GRC) in partnership with the <a href="https://www.georgia.org/center-of-innovation" target="_parent">Georgia Center of Innovation</a>.
 <br><br>

-In the Georgia EPD excel files, the business locations are categorized as transfer stations, manufacturers recyclers and recycling processors.<br><br>

-<b>Q:</b> Is any sorting of the waste performed at the plastic transfer stations  before being sent for recycling?<br>

-<b>A:</b> Georgia transfer station facilities operate under a permit by rule regulatory scenario [391-3-4-.06(3)(b)].<br><br>
+In Georgia EPD's Excel files, locations are categorized as transfer stations, manufacturers recyclers and recycling processors.
+Georgia transfer station facilities operate under a permit by rule regulatory scenario [391-3-4-.06(3)(b)].<br><br>

-<b>Q:</b> What is the distinction between manufacturer recyclers and recycling processor businesses for plastics?<br>

-<b>A:</b> There are no reporting requirements for these facilities.
-Source separated recovered materials are largely exempted from regulation in Georgia and EPD data on this type of material handling is limited.<br><br>
+Source separated recovered materials are mostly exempted from reporting, so data on material handling is limited.
+Manufacturer recyclers and recycling processor businesses for plastics are not distintly tracked, nor is data availble on sorting performed at plastic transfer stations before being sent for recycling. <a href="/localsite/map/#show=recyclers&state=GA">View map</a><br><br>

-<b>Volunteers welcome!</b> &nbsp;Pitch in to keep Georgia's recycling <a href="https://docs.google.com/spreadsheets/d/1YmfBPEFpfmaKmxcnxijPU8-esVkhaVBE1wLZqPNOKtY/edit#gid=1924677788">Google Sheet</a> current.
-Add your comments in rows or <a href="/localsite/info/input/">Contact&nbsp;Us</a> for editor access to contribute updates.<br><br><br>
+<b>Volunteers welcome!</b> &nbsp;Pitch in to keep Georgia's recycling <a href="https://docs.google.com/spreadsheets/d/1YmfBPEFpfmaKmxcnxijPU8-esVkhaVBE1wLZqPNOKtY/edit#gid=1924677788">Google Sheet</a> current and add details.
+Place your comments in rows or <a href="/localsite/info/input/">contact&nbsp;us</a> to contribute updates.<br><br><br>

 <a href="https://georgiarecycles.org" target="_parent"><img src="img/ga-epd-logo.png" style="width: 100%; max-width: 350px !important;" title="Georgia EPD" alt="Georgia EPD"></a>